-Also known as Organic Freesia Enfleurage and Freesia Absolute (Freesia alba).
-Our Organic Freesia Essential Oil (Enfleurage) is part of our Artisan Quality line of essential oils.
+Also known as Organic Freesia Essential Oil (Freesia alba) although technically Essential Oils are only produced by steam distillation or expression.
+Our Organic Freesia Enfleurage is part of our Artisan group of essential oils.

 Freesia (Freesia alba) is a beautiful herbaceous flower in the Iridaceae family of plants, which includes perennial plants with bulbs like irises, gladioli and crocuses.
 The genus Freesia is native to the eastern and southern sides of Africa.

-Our Organic Freesia Essential Oil (Enfleurage) is pure undiluted Freesia Oil extracted by the enfleurage method.
+Our Organic Freesia Essential Oil (really Organic Freesia Enfleurage) is pure undiluted Freesia Oil extracted by the enfleurage method.
 Our Freesia oil is most rare, coming from a small producer in South America who extracts the essential oil from the flower by the labor-intensive, traditional method of enfleurage, using only palm oil (organic) and alcohol (organic) derived from local sugar cane (organic).

 Method of Extraction

 Organic Freesia cannot be distilled due to the delicate nature of the flowers.
 Enfleurage was the traditional method of extraction used into the early 20th century.
 Since then, solvent extraction using hexane (which yields what is called an “absolute”) has virtually replaced enfleurage, and is to this day used extensively by the perfume industry.
 Now, the most commonly found Freesia used by the perfume industry is entirely synthetic and has none of the healing properties attributed by aromatherapists to natural aromatic plant extracts.